perriera/extras_dbo/docs/GITHUB_GIT.md

 		sudo reboot

- - [ ] You now have an operational private GitHub server.
+ - [ ] You now have an operational private GitHub server (as a standard Ubuntu service).

 ### Alternate Case
 > **Starting and stopping the daemon manually**</br>